endlessDoomsayer/AI_for_social_good/scheduling_problem/README.md

+# Dependences
+All dependencies required to run the project are listed in the requirements.txt file.

 # Structure of the folder
 This folder contains the code and the full specification of the four phases of our system.